 Dealing with holiday anxiety is not something you need to do alone.
 If you are experiencing anxiety because you are overwhelmed, ask a friend or family member for help.
 You may also find that being social with people you trust can go a long way toward easing anxiety.
 Even phone calls and video chats can be helpful if you cannot see each other in person.

-If you are struggling to know how to deal with holiday anxiety on your own, you may need professional help.
+If you struggle to deal with holiday anxiety on your own, you may need professional help.
 While these tips on holiday anxiety relief may be beneficial for some people, more severe anxiety may require more attention.
-Formal mental health treatment can teach you new techniques to cope with anxiety and may also advise you on medicine to decrease symptoms.
+Formal mental health treatment can teach you new techniques to cope with anxiety and may advise you on medicine to decrease symptoms.
 At Vertava Health, we want to help people facing substance use and mental health troubles find relief and improve their quality of life.
 Contact us today at 844.470.0410 to learn more about how we may be able to help you.